-Plans are also underway to undertake, starting in January of 2018, a scoping and market study for the processing of Lac Knife mine graphite concentrate in Québec.
+In January of 2018, Focus awarded a mandate to a consortium of specialized services providers to undertake a scoping and market study for the transformation of Lac Knife mine graphite concentrate into value-added products in Québec.
 The Québec Mining Act (chapter M-13.1) was amended in December 2013 to include new conditions for the granting and the renewal of mining leases.
 One of the new conditions stipulates that a scoping and market study for processing mineral substances mined in Québec is required for all projects for which a mining lease must be obtained or renewed.
+Delivery of the scoping and market study is expected by September 30, 2018.